atonamy/rakuten-count-up-ndk/README.md

 ##cargo/rustup config

+Please use make_standalone_toolchain.py to create your own standalone versions of the NDK

 [target.aarch64-linux-android]
 ar = "PATH_TO_YOUR_STANDALONE_NDK/arm64/bin/aarch64-linux-android-ar"
 linker = "PATH_TO_YOUR_STANDALONE_NDK/arm64/bin/aarch64-linux-android-clang"

 [target.armv7-linux-androideabi]
 ar = "PATH_TO_YOUR_STANDALONE_NDK/arm/bin/arm-linux-androideabi-ar"
 linker = "PATH_TO_YOUR_STANDALONE_NDK/arm/bin/arm-linux-androideabi-clang"

 [target.i686-linux-android]
 ar = "PATH_TO_YOUR_STANDALONE_NDK/x86/bin/i686-linux-android-ar"
 linker = "PATH_TO_YOUR_STANDALONE_NDK/x86/bin/i686-linux-android-clang"